-Hsieh, K. & Vermeulen, F. 2012.
-Following suit?
-How competition between one’s rivals influences imitative market entry.
+Hsieh, K. & Vermeulen, F. 2014.
+The structure of competition: How competition between one’s rivals influences imitative market entry.
 Organization Science (forthcoming)

-Stan, M. & Vermeulen, F. 2012.
+Stan, M. & Vermeulen, F. 2013.
 Selection at the gate: Difficult cases, spill-overs, and organizational learning.
-Organization Science (forthcoming)
+Organization Science

 Vermeulen, F. 2000.
 Book review: Clegg, S. R., Ibarra-Colado, E., & Bueno-Rodriquez, L. Global management.
 Universal theories and local realities.
 Organization Studies, 21: 1159-1162.